ito-soft-design/ladder_drive/README.md

 done launching
 done uploading

-  Escalator is an abstract PLC.
+  LadderDrive is an abstract PLC.
   This is a console to communicate with PLC.

 >